gobelins-axis/axis-api/README.md

 Each button has a RGB LED inside of it, you can easily set its color with our API :

-you first need to get the button instance you want, you can do that in various ways and then just use the **setLedColor** method :
+You first need to get the button instance you want, you can do that in various ways and then just use the **setLedColor** method :

 ```js
 import Axis from "axis-api";